Things To Do

 Some of Minneapolis’ most popular historic sites are also the homes of the city’s most notorious haunts.
 The tallest building in Minneapolis until 1971, the Foshay Tower (now W Minneapolis - The Foshay hotel), built in 1929 as a tribute to the Washington Monument, is rumored to be haunted by the ghost of Wilbur Foshay, while the nearby gothic Minneapolis City Hall is said to harbor the spirit of a man hanged in 1898.
 Although there have been no reports of the paranormal, the Lakewood Cemetery in Uptown takes visitors back through 150 years of history.

 The American Swedish Institute’s lavish furnishings and interiors of the former Turnblad Mansion combined with detailed exhibits to convey the stories, traditions and culture of Scandinavia, honoring a heritage shared by many immigrants and residents.
-An addition in 2011 (Nelson Cultural Center) ensure this historic mansion remains relevant for another century.
-Also included in the long list of Minneapolis museums is the Bell Museum of Natural History, which explores the natural history of Minnesota, and the Wells Fargo History Museum, chronicling banking in the Midwest.
+An addition in 2011 (Nelson Cultural Center) ensures this historic mansion remains relevant for another century.
+Also included in the long list of Minneapolis museums is the Bell Museum, which explores the natural history of Minnesota, and the Wells Fargo History Museum, chronicling banking in the Midwest.

 Highlighting world-class collections that span millennia, the city’s museums engage, inspire and educate millions each year.
 Boasting groundbreaking buildings and exhibits, they display tremendous foresight and reach.
 Nearly 60 destinations—of an astonishing 600 in Minnesota; many in and around downtown —celebrate life’s natural, artistic and scientific wonders.